The Real Cost of ChatGPT Ads: DTC Unit Economics

 How AI forecasting models learn from cross-brand patterns to predict CPA, ROAS, and revenue before you spend a dollar.

-Compound Learning: Why Your AI Gets Smarter Over Time
+Compound Learning: Why AI Gets Smarter Over Time

 How every marketing decision feeds back into the model, and how month 6 outperforms month 1.